Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with the `path` parameter having a clear description.
-The tool description does not add additional semantics beyond what the schema provides.
+Schema coverage is 100% with a clear description for the 'path' parameter.
+The description does not add additional meaning beyond what the schema provides, so baseline of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.